ibrahim-13/ghbin-mgr/README.md

 ### print

 - Print 1 or multiple values from stack
-- Without param, a single value will be poped and printed
+- Without param, a single value will be peaked and printed
 -

 ```